Bone broth is nothing new, simple, and yet packed with health benefits. Maybe that’s why it’s so trendy.

 In one study, joint pain caused by running, walking, or weight lifting was relieved by consuming collagen-rich foods and supplements.
 Furthermore, collagen consumption significantly reduced pain even during the recovery phase (Dar et al. 201725).

-Besides, studies show that the intake of collagen can significantly increase bone mineral density.
+Besides, studies show that collagen intake can significantly increase bone mineral density.

-Also, especially women, after childbirth, in and after menopause, can benefit from bone broth.
+Also, especially women after childbirth and menopause can profit from the health benefits of bone broth.

 Because these times are more likely to produce lower estrogen levels, it can be more challenging to maintain necessary bone and joint health (Elam et al. 201426).

-Glycine, magnesium, and calcium in bone broth have the potential to improve sleep quality (Kawai et al. 201527).
+In bone broth, glycine, magnesium, and calcium can improve sleep quality (Kawai et al. 201527).

 - Times of falling asleep